Engineered fluid system reduces plug & abandonment costs

 Author: Andrew Bilton Drilling Fluid Specialist M-I SWACO

 If you’re looking at optimising your drilling performance and reducing costs through engineered fluid solutions, contact us today for an engineered solution.
-Our Australia team is available on +61 3 9068 5688 and New Zealand on +64 7 849 2366.
+Our Australia team is available at +61 3 9068 5688 and in New Zealand at +64 7 849 2366.